rails/rails/README.md

 ## Channel example 1: User appearances

 Here's a simple example of a channel that tracks whether a user is online or not and what page they're on.
-(That's useful for creating presence features like showing a green dot next to a user name if they're online).
+(This is useful for creating presence features like showing a green dot next to a user name if they're online).

 First you declare the server-side channel: